The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Introduction video
 See the introduction video 'Presenting The GeoStack Project' on the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ocObtLqYRwM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-Tip: you might consider downloading the videos for offline use.
+Tip: visit our YouTube channel for the additional tutorial videos and use the playlists to view them.
 <br/>

 ## Reader's Guide